ewencluley/java-teaching-exercises/README.md

 N.B.
 You can also use any other git client you like, if you are familiar with something other than the command line git client, use it.

-#Plan
+# Plan
 1. Http Requests - looking at POST and GET, request parameters and request/response bodies.
    * https://dzone.com/articles/simple-http-server-in-java
    * https://www.codeproject.com/tips/1040097/create-a-simple-web-server-in-java-http-server
 2. Json Serialization/Deserialization - how to deserialize a request body to a java object and how to serialize a java object to a response.
-There are many json serialization libraries out there but we will use Jackson for this.
+There are many json serialization libraries out there, but we will use Jackson for this.
 3. Spring boot intro
 4. TBD
 5. ...